As you align your marketing and sales strategies to go all-in on account-based marketing (ABM), there’s one key area that needs particular attention.

 The first step in ensuring your content will effectively support your ABM strategy is to take a detailed look at every single piece of content you have.

 The content audit process will help you grasp the current state of your content assets.
-You’ll be able to see what content performs best for your target audience, where sales and marketing goals are being met, and which assets need some work to be effective for your ABM strategy.
+You’ll be able to see what content performs best for your target audience, where sales and marketing goals are being met, and which assets need some work to be effective for your best practice ABM strategy.

 You’ll also uncover the major content gaps on your site.
 Launching an ABM strategy will likely cause significant shifts in your content and other strategies, so you might find new content gaps that weren’t previously there.